 If you make this Vegetable Bean Soup or any other vegetarian soup recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 - 2 teaspoons olive oil

 - 1 small onion diced

 - 2 medium carrots halved lengthwise and sliced

 - 1 large sweet pepper diced

 - 1 medium zucchini diced

-- 1 bell pepper diced
+- 1 hot pepper finely diced (to taste)

-- salt pepper, and chili pepper to taste
+- ½ teaspoon sea salt to taste